• Contact us

 < Research notes, translations, etc.>

-Interview: "Ask Professor Kyoko Hayashi" (RIM, Asia Pacific Women's Research Journal, Vol. 12, No. 1, 2010)
+Interview: "An Interview with Professor Kyoko Hayashi" (RIM, Journal of the Asia-Pacific Women's Research Association, Vol. 12, No. 1, 2010)